Top Career Paths in Outpatient Occupational Therapy

-Types of Outpatient OT
+The Types of Outpatient Occupational Therapy

 It’s important to note that the main goals for any outpatient setting are similar to other occupational therapy settings: to help clients from all ages do the things they want to do and need to do in their day to day life.
 Of course, this is going to look a bit different depending on the setting as you’ll see below.

 This is one of the most well-known outpatient OT settings since it encompasses hand therapy and therapy of the rest of the upper extremity like the wrist, elbow and shoulder.
 Therapists here will evaluate and treat upper extremity injuries or disorders through interventions like manual therapy, therapeutic exercise, modality use, education and/or orthotic fabrication.